AdityaPS11/questionPaperGenerator/README.md

 - Define the distribution of questions based on difficulty (Easy, Medium, Hard).
 - Customize the percentage distribution of questions for each topic.
 - Modular and extensible code architecture.
+- 30 Physics Questions( 5 Topics, 10 Question of each difficulty, 6 of each topic )

 ## Prerequisites